 How to design a bathroom?
-We show here a complete guide with bathroom architectural plans, layouts, legislative references, templates and 3D objects ready to be downloaded
+Here is a complete guide with bathroom floor plans, layouts, reference standards and 3D objects ready for you to download

-Download the free trial version to open the project in the .EDF file format.
+Download Edificius free trial version to open the project in the .EDF file format.

 Different bathroom plan layouts

-The main toilet of a house needs to be sized and organised in order to include the following sanitary elementsi:
+The main toilet of a house needs to be sized and organised in order to include the following sanitary elements:

 - Water closet